-So, cloud computing, in the form of IaaS and by extension IaC, lays the technological foundations of DevOps.
+So, cloud computing (in the form of IaaS and by extension IaC) lays the technological foundations of DevOps.
 That’s the big-picture stuff, but what about those brand-name DevOps tools?
-Docker, Kubernetes, GitHub, Jenkins, Travis CI… the list goes on, but how vital are these to the core concept of DevOps?
+Docker, Kubernetes, GitHub, Jenkins, Travis CI… the list goes on.
+How vital are these to the core concept of DevOps?

 Arguably, not very.
 While containerisation, source control and continuous integration tools can all perform very important roles within a DevOps context, they’re hardly defining features of DevOps itself.

 Continuous configuration automation solutions like Puppet and Chef come more directly under the IaC umbrella, enabling the automatic configuration and scaling of data centre resources.
 But like the others, these tools would be equally at home in a more traditional setup.